 Lost but not least!
 Webster Lewis – You Deserve To Dance (Epic)

-I remember the first time I got to hear this jam.
+Webster Lewis?!?
+I remember the first time I got to hear this jam of his.
 It was… back in the day.
 Soon after its release at a famous Parisian record shop called Champs-Disques.
-There, a salesman by the likes of Gérard Zanotto who’s become a friend since, used to prepare some tunes for me to listen to.
-On the top of the stack happened to be Webster Lewis’ album ‘8 For The 80’s’ and its opening cut under the form of the aforementioned.
+There, a salesman by the likes of Gérard Zanotto who’s become a friend of mine since, used to prepare some tunes for me to listen to.
+On the top of the stack happened to be Webster Lewis‘ album ‘8 For The 80’s’ and its opening cut under the form of the aforementioned.

 I got instantly caught by its uplifting flow, blending those typical Disco strings over a blowing funky bass-driven rhythm part courtesy of Nathan Watts along with Wah Wah Watson on rhythmic guitar and Herbie Hancock on clavinets.
 And I’m not even talking about the vocal arrangements givin’ the whole some irresistible feeling.